Paperback: £19.99 / $31.95

 The 2010 American Music Therapy Association (AMTA) Conference took place at the Cleveland Renaissance Hotel in Cleveland, Ohio, USA, this year and JKP was, once again, pleased to attend as an exhibitor.
 The 2010 conference was active and very busy as usual.
 We enjoyed a steady traffic of attendees at our booth throughout the show....

 Music and Altered States: Consciousness, Transcendence, Therapy and Addictions

 Edited by David Aldridge and Jörg Fachner

-Songwriting: Methods, Techniques and Clinical Applications for Music Therapy Clinicians, Educators and Students
+Microanalysis in Music Therapy: Methods, Techniques and Applications for Clinicians, Researchers, Educators and Students